briandailey/briandailey.github.com/_posts/2016-02-10-commuter-cycling-in-east-nashville.md

 * Educate motoricsts that cyclists can take up a full lane and are to use the road in generally the same manner as a vehicle.

+### Other Resources

+If you cycle to work, make sure to read [BicycleSafe.com](http://bicyclesafe.com/).
+You should be familiar with all of the common ways cyclists put themselves in danger and how to avoid them.
+I try to go back and read it at least once a year.

+### Your thoughts?

 If you cycle in this part of Nashville, I would love to hear your opinion.
 What do you feel can be done to improve the appeal of commuting to downtown via bicycle to the casual cyclist?